 Born and Raised Detroit Foundation has partnered with various organizations to support and strengthen the foundations of Detroit.
-We have granted over hundred thousands of dollars, and is our hope that the youth will be proud to say they were Born and Raised in Detroit.
+We have granted over half a million dollars since inception, with ZERO administration costs.
+We thoroughly vet and maximize the impact of our grants to ensure that the youth will be proud to say they were Born and Raised in Detroit.

 Below is an abstract of each nonprofit and the impact that we have made with each organization.

 Sent Students to Summer Camp, increased the size of the program

 The goal of Racquet Up Detroit is to create a new path to education and opportunity for young Detroiters.
 Accomplishing this through mentoring program of squash, academics, and community service, this group has had a tremendous impact on Detroit’s community.
 Because of your support, we were able to provide funding to send the Racquet Up students to summer squash, art, recreation and academic camps.
 The best part?
 The students get to choose which camps they would like to attend!

 30 Kids Reading at Grade Level in 6 Weeks

 Beyond Basics is a committed to raising children’s reading proficiency scores in disadvantaged neighborhoods by getting children reading at grade level or above in 6 weeks.
 Because of your generosity, we were able to provide tutor support to help 30 children accomplish the goal of reading proficiency.
 By teaching a child to read, you not only are expanding their horizons, but preparing them for a productive future.

 Work of art

 Art Supplies to a Classroom for a Year